py2ai/py2ai.github.io/_posts/2026-07-26-Ollama-Cloud-Models-SVG-Comparison-Duck-Jeep.md

 print(resp.choices[0].message.content)
 ```

+## New Models Added in This Update

+This update added 4 new cloud models that were not in the original comparison:

+- **deepseek-v4-flash:cloud** -- a faster variant of deepseek-v4-pro, balancing speed and detail
+- **gemma4:cloud** -- the standard Gemma 4 variant (alongside the 31B version)
+- **gpt-oss:120b-cloud** -- OpenAI's open-weight 120B model, available on Ollama Cloud
+- **minimax-m3:cloud** -- the latest MiniMax M3 model (alongside M2.7)

+These new models let you compare within the same family (e.g. deepseek-v4-pro vs deepseek-v4-flash, minimax-m2.7 vs minimax-m3, gemma4 vs gemma4:31b) to see how different sizes and variants perform on the same prompt.

 ## Conclusion: You Decide the Winner

-This comparison shows that 9 out of 13 active Ollama cloud models can generate valid SVG artwork from a natural language prompt involving a vehicle (jeep) with multiple parts.
+This comparison shows that 13 out of 17 active Ollama cloud models can generate valid SVG artwork from a natural language prompt involving a vehicle (jeep) with multiple parts.
 The results vary dramatically in complexity, style, and technique -- and there is no single "best" model.

 Our takeaways after running three SVG benchmarks (bicycle, parachute, jeep):

 - **deepseek-v4-pro:cloud** consistently produces well-structured, technically advanced SVGs with `<defs>`, `<use>`, and transforms.
 A strong default choice for code quality.
 - **glm-5.1:cloud** and **nemotron-3-ultra:cloud** consistently produce the longest, most detailed SVGs.
 Best when you want maximum visual richness.
-- **gemma4:31b-cloud** is consistently the fastest (under 25 seconds) and produces simple, compact SVGs.
+- **gemma4:31b-cloud** and **gpt-oss:120b-cloud** are consistently among the fastest (under 12 seconds) and produce simple, compact SVGs.
 Best for speed-sensitive applications.
 - **kimi-k2.6:cloud** often uses animations, which is unique among the models -- but the animations sometimes make content invisible unless you fix them (as we did in the parachute post).
-- **glm-5.2:cloud** offers a reliable balance of detail, speed, and code quality.
+- **glm-5.2:cloud** and **deepseek-v4-flash:cloud** offer a reliable balance of detail, speed, and code quality.

 But the real verdict is yours.
 Scroll back through the SVGs, compare them visually, check the raw code, and pick the model that best fits your needs.
 Every model in this comparison is available right now on Ollama Cloud -- so you can reproduce these results in minutes.